Bird Songs in the City

 “In order to survive and reproduce, it is imperative for birds to be able to transmit their signals to each other.
 Now it seems they may be having trouble doing so in urban areas,” said Peter Marra, a co-author of the study and an SCBI ecologist and conservation scientist.

-City noise masks certain lower sound frequencies, making it more difficult for birds to hear one another’s calls over long distances.
+City noise masks certain lower sound frequencies, making it more difficult for birds to hear one another’s calls (bird songs) over long distances.
 In addition, hard surfaces—such as buildings—can reflect and distort higher frequency sounds by scattering sound waves and creating multiple reverberations.
 This affects how far the sound travels and changes the structure of the sound, which can make it sound very different by the time it reaches the receiver.

 The results of the researchers’ analysis showed that although there was some variation by species, the birds tended to sing higher notes in areas where there was general noise.
 The birds tended to sing lower and deeper notes, however, in areas where there were many buildings and hard surfaces.
 But when the two conditions combined, the birds had trouble altering their songs to accommodate both factors.